AI-estimated baseline profile. Be the first to log a session!

 Where does 2007 Haiwan "Chun Xiang" Ripe Pu-erh Tea Cake come from?

-This dark is grown in Yunnan, China.
-This particular batch comes from the Spring 2007 harvest.
+Grown in Yunnan, China.
+This batch is from the Spring 2007 harvest.